-This is not a story about my Saturday baking, which I was looking forward to all Friday, knowing I’d have an entire day with nothing planned and free reign of the kitchen all to myself.
+This is not a story about baking, though I was looking forward to it all day yesterday, knowing I’d have an entire day with nothing planned and free reign of the kitchen.

-It’s not about the new recipes I wanted to try, including the cookies made with fresh lavender picked from the backyard.
+It’s not about the new recipes I wanted to try, including the cookies made with fresh lavender picked from my garden.

-It was like my eyes, my ears, my temples, my cheeks, my neck, my shoulders all were joining forces against me, a mutiny against the changing temperatures and accompanying allergies.
+Instead, I came down with a horrendous head cold.
+It was like my eyes, my ears, my temples, my cheeks, my neck, and my shoulders all were joining forces against me, a mutiny against the changing temperatures and accompanying allergies.

-Coming home, I put cold compresses on my eyes, took medication, applied Vicks to the bottoms of my feet and bundled them in thick socks, drank hot tea and read online about other people who felt just as blue.
+When I go home, I put cold compresses on my eyes, took some cold medicine, applied Vicks to the bottoms of my feet and bundled them in thick socks, drank hot tea, and curled up with my laptop.

-The soup you make when your head feels larger than the rest of your body and you realize you won’t get anything done today and there is nothing, not even the promise of fresh produce and store-bought bakery, that will make you want to leave your home that day or even, you’d swear, ever again.
+This the kind of soup you make when your head feels larger than the rest of your body and you realize you won’t get anything else done today and there is nothing, not even the promise of fresh produce and store-bought baked goods, that will make you want to leave your home that day, or possibly ever again.

 This is the soup you make with what you have in your pantry, with improvisations and all kinds of tweaks and adjustments, the soup you make because you want it, you need it, if only to remember that there are warm, comforting things left in this world, things that are consistently good and happy, void of any throbbing pains or burning sensations.